amethystnetwork-dev/Incognito/README.md

 **Where are the game files?**

 They are located in [another repo](https://github.com/amethystnetwork-dev/Incognito-gfiles) because of the large file sizes.

-**X website is not working?**

-Proxies can have issues, like websites not working, websites blocking the proxy or data being locked to that website.
-[AlienHub](https://alienhub.xyz/?utm_medium=amethystnetwork) fixes these issues and more!

 **What proxies are used?**